vivaria/edisonrul.ing/README.md

 ## MAD RELOADER

-*   The two cards are sent from your hand to the Graveyard when "Mad Reloader's" effect resolves.
-If you have 1 or less cards in your hand, "Mad Reloader's" effect disappears.
+*   The two cards are sent from your hand to the Graveyard when "Mad Reloader"'s effect resolves.
+If you have 1 or less cards in your hand, "Mad Reloader"'s effect disappears.

 ## MAGE POWER